davidcurie/Computing-Essentials/_sources/lessons/first-steps/first-steps-python.md

 140363763645984
 ```

-This means that `my_data` is a member of a class created by _pandas_ and is
+The first command tells us that `my_data` is a member of a class created by
+_pandas_, and the second command tells us that this object is located at a
-located at a register location that is unique to the running kernel.
-If we
+register location that is unique to the running kernel.
+If we ended our Python
-ended our Python session and executed these same commands, we would see a
+session and executed these same commands, we would see a different ID.
+These
-different ID.
-These IDs are handled by Python, but are made available to
+IDs are handled by Python, but are made available to external programs through
-external programs through APIs, which allows for clever integration of Python
+APIs, which allows for clever integration of Python into external editors,
-into external editors, applications, or web pages.
+applications, or web pages.

 The importance of this statement is that <mark>stored variables only exist so
 long as the kernel exists</mark>.
 This matters when we get to notebooks, where